 The papers must be submitted between 9am and 10am on the nomination day by the candidate, the proposer and seconder or by any one of them.
 Between 10am and 11am, the nomination papers will be displayed for scrutiny and objection.
 If only one candidate is nominated, the Returning Officer will declare him/her as elected without contest.

 A campaign can only begin after the nomination process is completed and should end at midnight before the polling day.

 A voter casts his/her vote for one candidate only by marking the ballot paper with a sign “X” against the name of the chosen candidate.
 After marking the ballot paper, the voter folds it and puts it into the ballot box.

 After the poll results are publicized in the Gazette, the election petition can be presented to the High Court within 21 days.
-If the judge, after conducting a trial, decides the elections to be void, the Election Commission will give notice of a fresh election for the constituency concerned.
+After conducting a trial, if the judge decides the elections to be void, the Election Commission will give notice of a fresh election for the constituency concerned.

-Regards to the disposal of election documents, they will be kept for 6 months in the Returning Officer’s custody.
-The boxes are only to be opened in cases of a petition, under the order of a High Court judge.
-After 6 months, the Returning Officer, with permission from the Election Commission, will destroy the ballot papers and documents.
+Regarding the disposal of election documents, they will be kept for six months in the Returning Officer’s custody.
+The boxes are only to be opened in petition cases, under the order of a High Court judge.
+After six months, the returning officer will destroy the ballot papers and documents with permission from the Election Commission.
 Then, the returning officer will submit a certificate of disposal to the State Election Officer.